eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 If the workload changed in the meantime, there is no need to restart it.

 Rationale:
-This prevents wrong restarts of workloads when a new workload state of the old workload is received during an update operation runs.
+This prevents unneeded restarts of workloads when a new workload state of the old workload is received after an update operation was performed.

 Tags:
 - WorkloadControlLoop